mikeal/nopm/README.md

 This is a simple way to describe a transformation, and it is easy to see how this can be extended to more complex transformations.

-We'll continue to extend our previous example:
+We can now continue to extend our previous example, writing a new `verifiable-build.js` file that calls `build.sh` and returns the transform proof.

 1. Our *input* identity will be the identity of the full inclusion proof from our build.
-2. We'll use `build.sh` as our *transformation* and since it depends on no other files other than those described in the inclusion proof, we can use the hash of `build.sh` as the *transformation* identity.
+2. `build.sh` describes our entire *transformation*.
+Since it depends on no other files other than those described in the inclusion proof, we can use the hash of `build.sh` as the *transformation* identity.
+If the build depended on other state we'd need to find a way to include that in the identity as well. *This topic will be explored later.*
 3. Our *output* identity will be the identity of the final program.

 ```zsh